White is fading to crimson: Put an end to the bloodshed

 Abstract

-Abstract: Introduction: The frequency of violence against medical practitioners is on an upward trajectory globally.
+Introduction: The frequency of violence against medical practitioners is on an upward trajectory globally.
 Healthcare workers must grapple with the major problem of physical and verbal abuse from patients, their family members, and friends.
 This article will investigate how violence impacts doctors' patient care, pleasure at work, and mental health.

 Aim and objectives: To determine the factors that contribute to violence against doctors including cultural and social norms, communication breakdowns, and the lack of security measures.